-There are several important elements to maintaining stability in the region in 2014 and beyond.
+There are several important elements to maintaining stability in the region in 2015 and beyond.
 But some of the most fundamental include donor support and funding assistance for voluntary repatriation, sustainable reintegration in Afghanistan, and the RAHA initiative supporting peaceful coexistence between refugees and hosting communities in Pakistan.
 In order to broaden the donor base, the region will need to further enhance its approaches, working closely with traditional and non-traditional donors as well as through private-sector fundraising initiatives.

-In an effort to reach out to non-traditional donors, UNHCR, together with the Government of Pakistan, will make particular efforts to engage the Gulf Cooperation Council (GCC) countries in supporting the implementation of the Solutions Strategy.
+In an effort to reach out to non-traditional donors, UNHCR, together with the Government of Pakistan and Afghanistan, will make particular efforts to engage the Gulf Cooperation Council (GCC) countries in supporting the implementation of the Solutions Strategy, including importantly the implementation of the Enhanced Voluntary Return and Reintegration Package (EVRRP) for Afghan Refugees.

 Regular donor briefings will be conducted either according to the interest of individual donors or to meet their collective interests, each with a geographical or thematic focus.
 Efforts will also be made to further involve donors in the programme planning, implementing and monitoring stages.
 In addition to donor briefings, regular updates will be provided on progress.
 Reporting will be strengthened and field visits to project sites facilitated to monitor progress and increase community contacts.
 Publicity events and press releases will complement the overall strategy while visibility, for the recognition of donor support, will continue to be closely coordinated with each donor.